nishadas1/msds640_caseStudy/README.md

    - Links to your code, presentation, and report

 5. **Post in the Regis MSDS LinkedIn Group**:
-- Write summary of your case study and share it on the following LinkedIn group:
+- Write short summary of your case study and share it on the following LinkedIn Regis University MSDS group:
   👉 [MSDS LinkedIn Group](https://www.linkedin.com/groups/12682252/)

 - Write the report using [**APA LaTeX Template**](https://github.com/iamgmujtaba/LaTeX-APA_Template)
 - If you have any questions, reach out to your instructor.

 ---